 The chances of getting a mortgage when your income consists solely of benefits are very low.
 The maximum loan to value available to people on benefits is usually 75% of the purchase price or value of the property.
 If you have a partner who is working, or you are also working, lenders will consider your benefits as part of the household income.
-Lenders may consider Employment Support Allowance (ESA) awards (Support Group with an award of at least 3 years).
+Lenders may consider Employment and Support Allowance (ESA) awards (Support Group with an award of at least 3 years).
 This varies from lender to lender.

 Extra costs of home buying

 You’ll need to think about a deposit and cover extra costs of home buying, such as legal fees, stamp duty and insurances.
 Life insurance can be a problem and it’s essential when taking on a mortgage.
 You may have difficulties finding affordable cover when you have pre-existing conditions.
 You may need to contact several insurers to find a suitable product.

 As a homeowner you will be responsible for the maintenance and repairs to your home.
 These costs can be considerable so plan for unexpected costs, such as your boiler breaking down or the roof leaking.